Pemphigus vulgaris in Adult

 - Oral ulcers of systemic lupus erythematosus

-- Mucous membrane pemphigoid – This condition mostly affects the mucosa at various sites, with only 20% of patients showing cutaneous bullae.
+- Mucous membrane pemphigoid – This condition mostly affects the mucosa, most commonly the gingiva and palatal mucosa, with only 20% of patients showing cutaneous lesions.

 - Primary herpes gingivostomatitis – The oral ulcerations may be diffuse but are comprised of smaller lesions (1-2 mm) that coalesce.